OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **Unpaid membership**

 **7.2** XING and the user may terminate free membership at any time without cause.
-In order to protect the user from unauthorised deletion of its user profile by third parties, XING may perform an identity check upon termination, e.g. by requesting the username and an e-mail address registered on the XING Websites.
+In order to protect the user from unauthorised deletion of their user profile by third parties, XING may perform an identity check upon termination, e.g. by requesting the username and an e-mail address registered on the XING Websites.

 **Premium membership**